Artanemus/SCM_Nominate-R/README.md

 ![The eco system of SCM](ASSETS/SCM_GroupOfIcons.png)

-To learn more about SCM view the [github pages](https://artanemus.github.io/index.html).
+To learn more about SwimClubMeet view the [github pages](https://artanemus.github.io/index.html).

-Currently the only platform available is Windows.
-Future releases of the SCM_Nominate may include Android and iOS.
-This application runs best on MS Surface Pro.
+This application runs best on a tablet (Windows).
 Nominate will significantly reduce the curse of every swim club - the nomination bottle neck.

->As a side note: You can also improve throughput by using more laptops running the core application.
+>You can speed-up nomination by adding more tablets.
+The core application also can perform the task of getting members nominated.
 There are advantages to doing this, as it lets you talk with the swimmers and encourage them to swim more events. 😉

 If you are interested in following a developer's blog and track my progress then you can find me at [ko-fi](https://ko-fi.com/artanemus).